NickGrunert/master-thesis/modules/03_truth_compare.typ

     Alternatively, derivatives oriented along the axes may exhibit higher contrast values, which can be more readily misclassified as edges by the algorithm.
     This, in turn, gives rise to the issue of evaluating the recall and precision of a surface that has been divided into two surfaces.

-    A general problem exists regarding under- and oversegmentation @underAndOversegmentation @underAndOversegmentation2.
+    A problem exists regarding the matching of segments to ground truths.
+    There are two variations of this, undersegmentation and oversegmentation @underAndOversegmentation @underAndOversegmentation2.
-    In this context, the term "oversegmentation" refers to the division of a single roof surface into multiple predicted segments.
+    The latter refers to the division of a single roof surface into multiple predicted segments.
     Regardless, this issue is not a significant concern, provided each individual component for itself is not misclassified.
-    However, it is imperative to address this matter at a later stage, as it may result in the generation of multiple prompts for a given surface or the creation of invalid negative prompts for SAM.
+    However, it is necessary to address this matter at a later stage, as it may result in the generation of multiple prompts for a given surface or the creation of invalid negative prompts for SAM.
     This is not problematic for the generation of exclusively positive input points, as reiterating the same mask does not constitute an error.
     At this stage, it is imperative to bear in mind the issue of fragmentation.
     However, it should be noted that this will not be addressed through the implementation of an algorithm in the calculation of segmentation.